secretlycarl/onboarderr/README.md

 Most customization is done on setup and settings in the admin panel, but you may want to tweak some HTML contents or instructional images it comes with.

-- Delete placeholder `plex_submissions.json` and `audiobookshelf_submissions.json`.
-The ones that come with it have example data to populate the requests sections on `/services`
+- Delete the example placeholder submissions from `plex_submissions.json` and `audiobookshelf_submissions.json` from the appropriate requests section on `/services`

 - I have my Pulsarr instance set up to use the "First Season Rolling" Sonarr monitoring option, so my instructions for Pulsarr watchlist requesting reflect that.
 Change if you use a different monitoring option.